bcorfman/demo-fastapi/README.md

 # highscore-micro-one
 A FastAPI ASGI microservice to query a high score list.

 Backend is a NoSQL database deployed on Deta Space.
-(Cloud deployment shown via [GitHub Actions].)
+(Cloud deployment shown via [GitHub Actions](https://github.com/bcorfman/highscore-micro-one/blob/main/.github/workflows/test-deploy.yml).)

 I'm using this project to practice basic web service techniques with Python.